florimondmanca/asgi-lifespan/README.md

 **Raises**

 - `LifespanNotSupported`: if the application does not seem to support the lifespan protocol.
+Based on the rationale that if the app supported the lifespan protocol then it would successfully receive the `lifespan.startup` ASGI event, unsupported lifespan protocol is detected in two situations:
+  - The application called `send()` before calling `receive()` for the first time.
-This is detected by the application raising an exception during startup without having called `receive()` yet.
+  - The application raised an exception during startup before making its first call to `receive()`.
 For example, this may be because the application failed on a statement such as `assert scope["type"] == "http"`.
-(Rationale: if the app supported the lifespan protocol, it should have received the `lifespan.startup` ASGI message without failing.)
 - `TimeoutError`: if startup or shutdown timed out.
 - `Exception`: any exception raised by the application (during startup, shutdown, or within the `async with` body) that does not indicate it does not support the lifespan protocol.